-Engineering · Physics · Artificial Intelligence
+Engineering · Physics · Geometry

 I don’t chase problems for recognition; I chase them because I can’t ignore them.
 Curiosity, not credentials, has been the thread through everything I’ve built.
+I’m endlessly interested in how small principles—a twist, a pattern, a pulse—can scale into complex behavior.

-Very IoT & Engineering Services | Jul 2023 – Jul 2024
+Very IoT & Engineering Services

 Translated ambitious concepts into production-ready, scalable systems.
 Applied full-stack prototyping through deployment while aligning iteration cycles with ML-style experimentation.
 Filed patent for an Intelligent Hydrotherapy System.